Baal with Thunderbolt: King of Ugarit

-A man, who is shown with a bare head and wearing ceremonial dress, is depicted standing on a horned altar between the spear and the god.
-His arms, hidden under a braid-trimmed robe, are clasped together in prayer.
-This smaller figure probably represents the king of Ugarit.
+A man, who is shown with a bare head and wearing ceremonial dress, is depicted standing on a horned altar between the spear and the god and praying.
+The smaller figure most likely represents the king of Ugarit.

 Interpretation

 The stele is interpreted as showing the king humbly submitting himself to Baal and receiving the god's protection in return.
-Additionally, Baal is shown thrusting a spear of vegetation into the ground from the sky, symbolising the necessity of the storm for a later harvest.
-Despite the close relationship between the king and the god depicted in the stele, the difference in size between the two figures is interpreted by historian Mark S. Smith as contrasting the power and glory of Baal with the 'relative weakness of the king'.
-Baal's fertility attributes are represented by the horned helmet, and the plant-shaped lightning rod he holds in his hand.
+Additionally, Baal's lightning has been interpreted as him thrusting a spear of vegetation into the ground from the sky, symbolising the necessity of the storm for a later harvest.
+The difference in size between the two figures is interpreted by historian Mark S. Smith as contrasting divine power with the "relative weakness of the king".
+The horned helmet and thunderbolt represent fertility.
 According to historian Alberto Green, Baal is portrayed as a 'vigorous, young, graceful, athletic deity marching forward'.

 Excavation

 The stele was discovered in 1932 during excavations at Ugarit directed by French archæologist Claude Schaeffer.
 While the stele was unearthed about 20 m from the Temple of Baal on its southern slope, it was probably originally housed inside the temple.
 Additionally, eight more stelae were recovered from the area, while another fourteen were unearthed in the Temple of Dagon and throughout the city.